sychan/kb_sdk_docs/source/tutorial/publish.rst

 Publish and Update
 ====================

+For all updates, it is good practice to update the RELEASE_NOTES.md file in the root directory for the module.

 |appdev_link| is a separate KBase narrative server that is useful for app developers like yourself to publish in-progress versions of their apps and test and share them using real data.

 Publish all git commits